aws-samples/aws-datadog-controltower/snowflake/README.md

 ## How to Install

-1. **1-step install**
+**1-step install**
 1. Launch the [aws-snowflakeintobj-servicecatalog](https://github.com/aws-samples/aws-datadog-controltower/blob/main/snowflake/cft/aws-snowflakeintobj-servicecatalog.yml) template.
 The template takes the S3 prerequisites bucket as a single parameter.

 ## Test and Run

-1. Navigate to the Service Catalog Console and launch the Snowflake Service Catalog Product
+1. Navigate to the Service Catalog Console and launch the Snowflake Service Catalog Product.
 	1. Provide Snowflake connection details and the external S3 bucket name and S3 prefix as parameters
 2. Navigate to the AWS IAM console and check that a new IAM role has been provisioned that ends with *S3INTxxxxx* suffix.
 This suffix will also be the name of your new Snowflake integration object
 3. From your Snowflake account (snowsql or console)-
 	1. Validate that a new Snowflake integration object has been created (DESC INTEGRATION *'integrationobjectname'*)
 	2. Obtain the *AWS_IAM_USER_ARN* and *AWS_EXTERNAL_ID* parameters from 1 and check that the AWS IAM role uses those as the trust relationship and external id parameters